 3. DURATION.

-Even after the termination of this case, the confidentiality obligations imposed by this Stipulation shall remain in effect until the parties agree otherwise in writing or a court order otherwise directs.
+After the termination of each the Case, the confidentiality obligations imposed by this Order shall remain in effect until the parties agree otherwise in writing or a court order otherwise directs.

 4. ACCESS TO AND USE OF PROTECTED MATERIAL.